-We can investigate concerns about academic standards and quality and about public information published by providers about their courses, where we think such concerns indicate serious systemic or procedural problems.
+We can investigate concerns about academic standards and quality and about information that higher education providers make available about their provision, where we think such concerns indicate serious systemic or procedural problems.
 The formal Expectations that providers are required to meet are set out in the Quality Code.

 Examples of what we can investigate include: